-Missouri's heart is in the right place.
+Missouri’s heart is in the right place, and the same with other states that have questioned the issue.
 No parent or educator likes to read about cases of child abuse involving teachers.
-I've been a teacher for ten years now, and my heart always sinks when I hear of such things, but the fact remains that it does happen from time to time, and the use of social media sites to foster a relationship with a student appears to be a growing trend.
+I’ve been a teacher for ten years now, and my heart always sinks when I hear of such things, but the fact remains that it does happen from time to time, and the use of social media sites to foster a relationship with a student appears to be a growing trend.

 So, are the politicians over-reacting?
 Absolutely not.
 The relationship between a teacher and their students has to be a professional one.
 There needs to be boundaries and an acceptance that outside of school you live separate lives.
 This is how a professional acts.
 It is common sense and the best way to maintain a good working relationship with your students.
 Consequently, there should be no doubt in anyone’s mind that ‘friending’ a student is the wrong thing to do.

 I have nothing against social networking sites.
 In fact, I believe that they have a very important and positive role to play in schools.
 They are an ideal platform to educate children on the merits of being responsible digital citizens.
 They encourage cooperation and communication while providing levels of engagement that are hard to match with other activities.
 They are also free and this guarantees access for all, regardless of socio-economic backgrounds.